alinakazzaa/SQ-handbook/README.md

 ### Code Reviews

-Code reviews are an essential part of team development which encourages bug spotting, team work and a mix of opinions on implementation, and with the power of 'group think' helps overcome barriers, spot bugs and missing functionality, as well as encourage learning and improvement by providing feedback.
+Code reviews are an essential part of team development which encourages bug spotting, teamwork and a mix of opinions on implementation, and with the power of 'group think' helps overcome barriers, spot bugs and missing functionality, as well as encourage learning and improvement by providing feedback.

 Each pull request with new functionality will be reviewed by one or several members of the team, feedback will be given and changes suggested.
 These changes will be implemented by the developer and again undergo a review.
-Once no more changes are requested, the pull request will be merged to production.
+Once no more changes are requested, the pull request will be merged into production.

 #### Sample Code Review Checklist

 - [x] Clarity: understandable, well laid out and easy to navigate code
-- [x] Less is more: no excess unecessary code to achieve functionality is written
+- [x] Less is more: no excess unnecessary code to achieve functionality is written
 - [x] Duplication: no duplicated code - if duplication occurs, code should be further split into classes/ methods
 - [x] Testing: all functionality has executed passing tests